-12.1.7 Final Review
+o 10.1.7 Final Review

 If a student remains dissatisfied with the outcome of appeal, they can request a Final Review.
 Students will be directed to this procedure upon receipt of the formal outcome of their appeal and will have 10 working days from the date of the letter/email in which to submit a Final Review application.
-Further details can be found at: 13 Final Review: Academic Registry, Aberystwyth University

-12.1.8 Monitoring of Academic Appeals
+Further details can be found at: 13 Final Review: Academic Registry, Aberystwyth University o 10.1.8 Monitoring of Academic Appeals bodies or personnel.
+It shall also be the responsibility of the Academic Board to review the Academic Appeals Procedure and its effectiveness, and make recommendations for changes, where appropriate.

 It is important that the number, level and range of academic appeals are monitored.
 The Academic Registry shall monitor all academic appeals submitted and will report annually to the Academic Board.
 Any personal details will remain confidential.
-It shall be the responsibility of the Academic Board to monitor the data and make appropriate recommendations to relevant bodies or personnel.
-It shall also be the responsibility of the Academic Board to review the Academic Appeals Procedure and its effectiveness, and make recommendations for changes, where appropriate.
+It shall be the responsibility of the Academic Board to monitor the data and make appropriate recommendations to relevant

-• 12.2 Academic Appeals: Postgraduate Research

-12.2.1 The definition of an appeal
+- 10.2 Academic Appeals: Postgraduate Research - o 10.2.1 The definition of an appeal